PATHANAMTHITTA TOURISM | TOURIST PLACES TO VISIT & TRAVEL GUIDE TO PATHANAMTHITTA

 Pilgrimage | Nature

 #22 of 23 Places to visit in Kerala

 Nearest City to Pathanamthitta: Trivandrum (106 Kms), Kochi (127 Kms)

-Best Time to Visit Pathanamthitta: November to March
+Best Time to Visit Pathanamthitta: October to March

-Peak Season: August to September & November to February
+Peak Season: August to September & November to January

 Pathanamthitta was formerly under the rule of a Pandalam king who had links with the ancient Pandya kingdom from Tamilnadu.
 These regions became part of this district when Pandalam was added to the princely state of Travancore in 1820.
-The district was formed on 1st November 1982 and it was carved out of Idukki, Alappuzha and Kollam districts.
+The district was formed on 1st November 1982 and it was carved out of Idukki, Alappuzha, and Kollam districts.

 Trivandrum Airport (110 km) is the nearest airport to Pathanamthitta.
 Chengannur (27 km) is the nearest Railway Station to Pathanamthitta.
-It is one of the important stations on Thiruvananthapuram-Ernakulum broad-gauge line.
+It is one of the important stations on the Thiruvananthapuram-Ernakulum broad-gauge line.
 It has trains from Chennai, Hyderabad, Trivandrum, Mumbai, Mangalore, Kanyakumari, Kochi, Kottayam, etc. Pathanamthitta is well connected by roadways to all major towns in Kerala.
-Regular buses are available from Pathanamthitta KSRTC Bus Station to Bangalore, Chennai, Kochi, Thiruvananthapuram, Salem, Coimbatore and Thrissur.
+Regular buses are available from Pathanamthitta KSRTC Bus Station to Bangalore, Chennai, Kochi, Thiruvananthapuram, Salem, Coimbatore, and Thrissur.

 Aranmula Boat Race (Aug/Sep)